PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 ```
 ## 2.3 Compilation
 ### 2.3.1  Compiler
-If you need to obtain the heartbeat information of sp_sing.c, you need to combine the target file running in 2.1 to perform joint compilation to obtain the executable file **sp_lab**, and then execute the script as follows
+If you want to obtain the heartbeat information of sp_sing.c, you can combine the target file running in 2.1 to perform joint compilation to obtain the executable file **sp_lab**, and then execute the script as follows.

 ```
 bash exec.sh